bp96/streaming-clone/README.md

 # Netflix Clone built using React + Vite
 https://streaming-clone-bp96.netlify.app/

 A Netflix movie streaming clone built using HTML/CSS/JS, React/Vite, Tailwind CSS and Firebase (for db/authentication).
+API used from The Movie DB.
 Hosted using Netlify.

 Possible improvements:
 - Truncate text after full stop instead of 150 characters